What is a Sky TV package?

 Sky TV is a television service which uses satellites to transmit programming to dishes on the ground.
 It provides high quality picture and sound, a huge number of channels and does not rely on fixed lines so it can be installed on any property within the satellite’s coverage area - which is the whole of the UK and Ireland and some parts of Europe.

-In addition to its premium satellite TV services, Sky also has its own broadband packages, which can be purchased separately or as part of a “triple play” bundle with TV and phone.
+In addition to its premium satellite TV packages, Sky also has its own broadband services, which can be purchased separately or as part of a “triple play” bundle with TV and phone.

 What channels are available on Sky TV?

 With a Sky TV deal you can get access to an incredible number of channels.
 There are more than 700 TV and radio broadcasts in total, covering everything from news and sports to general entertainment and hobbies.
 We’re not going to list every single one of them, but here’s just a selection of some of the most popular…

 - Sky News, BBC News, Al Jazeera, Fox News

 - Sky Sports, BT Sport, Eurosport, ESPN